WeatherXM/wxm-android/README.md

 When merging a `feature/` PR on Git, we do `squash merge` with an explanatory and human-friendly commit message.

-# Firebase & Internal Testing Releases
+# Firebase Releases

-Our only (for now) internal channel to distribute our app to the team in order to test it is by utilizing Firebase and more specifically [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) (can be found under the *Release & Monitor* tab in Firebase Console).
+For releases to the tech team or to the QA team we are utilizing Firebase and more specifically [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) (can be found under the *Release & Monitor* tab in Firebase Console).
 All different `Remote` flavors are supported.